-- The application for a Premises Licence; - The representations from the residents of, Melton Road, Syston - Additional Information - Whether or not the application should be granted; and - The conditions to be attached to the Premises Licence (if granted).
+- The application for a Premises Licence; - The representations from the residents - Whether or not the application should be granted; and - The conditions to be attached to the Premises Licence (if granted).

 4. POLICY & GUIDANCE

 When carrying out its functions the Sub-Committee must have regard to: